 +-------+--------------+------+------+---------+-------+

-The following example shows how to use the ALTER TABLE table_nameE DROP COLUMN column_name1, DROP COLUMN column_name2, ... syntax to drop the C2 and C3 columns from the tbl1 table.
+The following example drops the C2 and C3 columns from the tbl1 table using the ALTER TABLE table_nameE DROP COLUMN column_name1, DROP COLUMN column_name2, ... statement.

 obclient> ALTER TABLE tbl1 DROP COLUMN C2, DROP COLUMN C3;

-Execute the DESCRIBE tbl1; command again to view the table structure of tbl1.
+Execute the DESCRIBE tbl1; statement again to view the table structure of tbl1.
 The output is as follows, indicating that the C2 and C3 columns have been dropped from the tbl1 table.

 +-------+--------------+------+------+---------+-------+